Crvena Zvezda–Partizan basketball rivalry: Home arenas

-The Štark Arena, also known as Belgrade Arena, is an indoor arena located in the Belgrade's municipality New Belgrade.
+The Belgrade Arena, is an indoor arena located in the Belgrade's municipality New Belgrade.
 The arena was finished and opened in 2004.
 It has a seating capacity of 18,386, but the current record stands at 24,232, which was set in 2014, Partizan occasionally play their home games in EuroLeague, while Partizan play there in Adriatic and European competitions.